prona-p4-learning-platform/p4-boilerplate/Example3-LearningSwitch/prona-learningswitch.md

 * Packets destined to known unicast MAC addresses are forwarded only to the learned ports
 * Implementation is still very basic, compared to real-world switches
 * No "delearning"/aging of table entries, no VLANs, ... etc.
-* Yet, now we saw all essential ingredients to implement more sophisticatednetwork elements and their functions
+* Yet, now we saw all essential ingredients to implement more sophisticated network elements and their functions